Experts have finally reached a consensus on managing community-acquired pneumonia. Here’s a summary of the new recommendations.

 A wide range of antibiotics have been approved by the FDA for CAP.
 The new Guidelines generally recommend a class of antibiotics rather than a single drug.
 In some cases, however, outcome data clearly indicate a specific drug.
 Table 1 has a brief synopsis of the recommended empiric antibiotics.
-Clinicians are advised to consult the full listing, which includes additional qualifications and exceptions (
+Clinicians are advised to consult the full listing, which includes additional qualifications and exceptions (.
+Accessed May 9, 2008).

 Recent research has focused on how soon the first dose of antibiotics should be administered for CAP.
 Retrospective studies of Medicare patients suggest that those who receive early antibiotic therapy may experience lower mortality.
 Based on these findings, many hospitals have established the so-called four-hour rule, which mandates that patients with CAP should receive antibiotics within four hours after admission.
 Some clinicians believe that this is a generalization which may be misleading because it does not take into consideration the possibilities of diagnostic uncertainties or other potentially complicating situations.
 While there appears to be an association between early treatment with antibiotics and length of hospital stay, research indicates that the time to clinical stability is not reduced.
 The Guidelines do not recommend a specific time for the first treatment but do advise that therapy be given as soon as an accurate diagnosis can be made.